tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

     Dataset

-        A data bundle consisting of :term:`candle <candles>` or other quantitative data sources.
+        A data bundle consisting of :term:`candles <candle>` or other quantitative data sources.
         The most usual dataset is hourly or daily candles for multiple assets, distributed as a downloadable archive of several hundreds of megabytes.

     Dataset server